eugenia1984/english/glossary.md

 - **at all times** means always or continuously, indicating something that happens without interruption.
 For instance, ``Security guards must be alert at all times``.

 - **at least** is used when you want to say the smallest amount or number of something is okay or enough.
 It's like saying "no less than this amount".
 For example, if you say, ``I study English for at least 30 minutes every day``, it means you spend 30 minutes or more studying English daily, but never less than 30 minutes.

+- **attempts**: refers to efforts or tries to do something.
+For example:

+`He made several attempts to unlock the door.` -> He tried multiple times to unlock the door.

 - **attend** means to be present at an event or place.
 It's often used regarding schools, colleges, meetings, or events.
 It implies regular participation or presence at a specific place or event.

 - **Attendance**: refers to the act of being present at a place, such as a meeting, class, or event.